OctoPrint/OctoPrint/CONTRIBUTING.md

 2. Please make sure to **test out the current version** of OctoPrint to see whether the problem you are encountering still exists, and **test without any non-bundled plugins enabled** to make sure it's not a misbehaving plugin causing the issue at hand.
+For that you can restart OctoPrint in **safe mode**, either by selecting "Restart OctoPrint in safe mode" from the "System" menu, or by starting OctoPrint from the command line with `octoprint --safe`.

    If you are feeling up to it you might also want to try the current development version of OctoPrint (if you aren't already).
 Refer to the [FAQ](https://github.com/foosel/OctoPrint/wiki/FAQ)